Jsaroca227/PipelineProject_JS/README.md

-##STEP 1: Preparing the Paired-end reads from SRA
+#STEP 1: Preparing the Paired-End Reads from SRA

 1. Set up the project directory:
-- In the terminal -
 - git clone <GitHub_Repo_link>
 - cd **name of the repository made**
-- git init; this will initliaze Git repo
+- git init

 2. Retrieve the SRA files from NCBI:
 - Go to the NCBI Data Access, and on the left of the search bar select 'SRA'